She Got Paid $35 — How Much Is the Nike Logo Worth Today?

 Colour Strategy and Visual Identity

-While we typically associate the Swoosh with black, Nike deploys the symbol in various colours depending on the context, product line, and marketing campaign.
-This flexibility, without losing recognition, further enhances the logo's value.
+While we typically associate the Swoosh with black, Nike uses it in various colours depending on the context, product line, and marketing campaign.
+This flexibility, without losing recognition, further enhances the logo’s value.

 Colour psychology plays a crucial role in how we perceive brands.
 Nike’s strategic use of different colour treatments for its logo—from energetic red to prestigious gold to classic black—allows the company to communicate other messages while maintaining consistent brand recognition.